Spoowy63/Objc-Auth-v1.0/README.md

 2. in your makefile put this: ***tweaknameHere***_FILES = $(wildcard SCLAlertView/*.m)

-3. you can now just copy paste this code in your project and it will work.
+3. you can now just copy paste this code in your Tweak.xm or whatever and it will work.